JainSneha6/Soul-House/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you have suggestions for improvements or would like to contribute new features or analyses, feel free to submit a pull request.
+If you have suggestions for improvements or would like to contribute new features or analyses, feel free to submit a pull request

 ## Contact